$hp$-Version discontinuous Galerkin methods on essentially arbitrarily-shaped elements: A priori error analysis

 \section{A priori error analysis}

-We are now ready to derive a priori error bounds for sufficiently smooth exact solutions, thereby generalizing the respective results presented in \cite{book} for the case of polytopic meshes.
-Since the line of argument is a combination of the proof of the respective results on polytopic meshes presented in detail in \cite{book}, we shall only be discussing the differences arising by the present dG-EASE setting.
+We are now ready to briefly discuss a priori error bounds for sufficiently smooth exact solutions, thereby generalizing the respective results presented in \cite{book} to the case of curved polytopic meshes.
+The line of argument is similar to the case of straight polytopic meshes presented in detail in \cite{book}.

 A crucial ingredient of the analysis for the proof of stability of the dG-EASE method is the precise definition of the discontinuity-penalization function $\sigma$ appearing in the method \eqref{adv_galerkin_dg}.
-It is important to define $\sigma$ sufficiently large for stability, while at the same time not substantially larger than what is required, as it could potentially cause loss of accuracy and/or conditioning issues. \manolis{Additionally, following \cite{book}, we provide a stronger inf-sup stability result with respect to a `steamline-diffusion'-type augmented norm, when the wind ${\bf b}$ is non-zero.
+It is important to define $\sigma$ sufficiently large for stability, while at the same time not substantially larger than what is required, as it could potentially cause loss of accuracy and/or conditioning issues. {Additionally, following \cite{book}, we provide a stronger inf-sup stability result with respect to a `steamline-diffusion'-type augmented norm, when the wind ${\bf b}$ is non-zero.
 The size of the `steamline-diffusion' coefficient depends crucially on Lemma \ref{curved_inv_est_h1l2}, whose constant provides information on the stabilization capabilities of the method.}